loomio/loomio-docs/policy/src/privacy/loomio-subprocessors/index.md

----
-title: Loomio Subprocessors
-description: All the third-party subprocessors that we use to run Loomio.
----

 # Loomio subprocessors

 We use third party subprocessors, such as cloud computing providers and customer support software, to run Basecamp (the service).
 We establish GDPR-compliant data processing agreements with each subprocessor, extending [GDPR safeguards](../regulations/index.md) everywhere personal data is processed.

 The following is a list of personal data subprocessors we use.

 - [Amazon Web Services](https://aws.amazon.com/compliance/gdpr-center/) - Cloud computing services
 - [Chargify](https://help.chargify.com/my-account/gdpr.html) - Billing and subscription management